monarch-initiative/hpoannotqc/docs/annotationFormat.rst

 * Terms with the ``M`` aspect are located in the Clinical Modifier subontology.

-12. **Date_Created**: Date on which the annotation was made; format is YYYY.MM.DD this field is mandatory, cardinality 1
+12. **BiocurationBy**: This refers to the biocurator who made the annotation and the date on which the annotation was made; the date format is ``YYYY-MM-DD``.
+The first entry in this field refers to the creation date.
+Any additional biocuration is recorded following a semicolon.
+So, if Joseph curated on July 5, 2012, and Suzanna curated on December 7, 2015, one might have a field like this: ``HPO:Joseph[2012-07-05];HPO:Suzanna[2015-12-07]``.
+It is acceptable to use ORCID ids.
+This field is mandatory,
+cardinality 1

-13. **Assigned By**: This refers to the biocurator who made the annotation.
+13. **Assigned By**: